atomisthq/docs/docs/index.md

 empowers your team to gain visibility and control over your software delivery flow with your own Software Delivery Machine (SDM).

+!!! tldr "Escape Bash and YAML!!!"
+    Tired of managing CI/CD Bash scripts and YAML config across dozens of repositories?
+Use Atomist to tame the complexity and execute your best delivery process across all your repositories.

 [www]: https://atomist.com/ (Atomist - How Teams Deliver Software)

 ## What is a Software Delivery Machine?